 - ebooks have the potential to stimulate more reading among people who don’t read much; many said the app made it convenient for them to read on the go, which increased the amount of overall reading; some even reported the app turned them into readers

 - readers do not want to pay for ebooks and do not see them threatening the survival of print books in any way

 - readers also want to read freely; and they can only achieve the true ‘freedom of reading’ through ebooks (and outside libraries and bookstores).
 When they enter a virtual library free for all people (as in the case of Croatia Reads), they are able to read discreetly whatever and however they want; there is no ‘clerk’ keeping track of what they were borrowing or buying; nothing needs to be put on hold or given a deadline; they are simply left alone to read on their own time and own their own terms

 - the majority of readers understood that Croatia Reads was a major step toward democratizing the written word in digital format and encouraged our efforts to continue beyond the pilot

 A wide range of regional corporations showed interest in sponsoring the reading upon seeing reading stats, as did the Croatian government.
 Alas, it has not yet taken definitive action to turn the pilot into a long-term initiative, but I remain hopeful that Croatia Reads will inspire government officials to remain open to new possibilities.
-My hope all along had been that they would not let the pilot end and would simply take over after the holidays.

 The promise of the ebook to make the world a better place is profound.
 It is the reason I was inspired to embark on this project.
 It isn’t about putting publishers out of business or devaluing libraries.
 It is about joining forces with them and empowering them through the use of technology.
 More than anything: it is about the fairness we can achieve when we level the playing field.
 But to achieve that, we must do more.